-My work explores articulation, time, place, movement, and the between spaces of the real and imagined, and the private and the public (and the intersections and gaps between all of these, and points of transformation).
+I use experimental processes to explore articulation, time, place, movement, and the between spaces of the real and imagined, the private and the public, the natural and the synthetic, and the autodidactic and the academic (and the intersections and gaps between all of these, and points of transformation).
 I coined a phrase "the applicable tenses of" that I have used in various iterations as the title for written pieces and photographs and it perhaps best exemplifies what I am trying to work out, without fully knowing what that is.
-Maybe the multiple selves/realities that collide in the moment?
+Maybe the multiple selves/realities that collide in the moment between the private and the public?
 I have no great plan and am driven by interest and hopefully a sense of more than me, despite much of my work emanating from experience.
 I am interested in the dreamscape of frank yet elusive truths, nuance and the blur of imperfection.
-I also like transformation by light and dark, concrete, graffiti, the sea, ferns, caravans, car parks, dogs, and other people's windows yet dislike tropes.
-I have collaborated with a range of musicians, artists and writers in making work and have also produced several pieces in creative dialogue, site specific experience and collaboration with the wider public in the UK and internationally on a range of ideas from gig going to darkness.
+I also like transformation by light and dark, concrete, graffiti, the sea, entropy, caravans, car parks, dogs, and other people's windows yet dislike tropes.
+I have collaborated with a range of musicians, artists and writers in making work and have also produced several pieces in creative dialogue, site specific experience and collaboration with the wider public in the UK and internationally on a range of ideas from lone gig going to darkness.
+I create, curate and chair a range of events from installations to book launches and am always interested in the possibilities of new ways of working.

-Although I have organised some examples into sections here, much of my work as a writer exists across and between and the facts are never up to date or finite. \I am up to 2022more or less with Birl of Unmap, my collaborative album with Kinbrae (nominated for Scottish Album of the Year, and chosen as one of the top 100 essential albums of this year by The Quietus) for which I conceived, researched, wrote, performed, played, arranged, provided field recordings, directed other input and drew the art card accompanying the limited edition CD and will eventually catch up with myself
+Although I have organised some examples into sections here, much of my work exists across and between and the facts are never up to date or finite.
+Prior physical making has included Birl of Unmap, my collaborative album response to the then abandoned Charles Jencks Fife Earth project, (nominated for Scottish Album of the Year, and chosen as one of the top 100 essential albums of this year by The Quietus, and Top Ten drone albums of 2022 by A Closer Listen and place based albums by Stationary Travels) .
+I invited Kinbrae to make Birl of Unmap with me as fellow Fife artists with a mutual interest in place.
+In addition to originating the album, album concept and subsequent tracks concepts, I undertook oral history and archive research and recording, wrote, performed, played, sang, undertook field recordings, directed and arranged other input, additionally arranged the music, and drew the art card accompanying the Monorail exclusive limited edition CD.
+I now have my own Bandcamp which I wish I had had at the time of release.
+Solo work has also been released at The Dark Outside and Blackford Hill Audio.

 Writing